Pathways for K-12

 Uplifting Black Men Pre-College Program and Conference

 The Pre-College Program is exclusively for students in grades 10 and 11, and includes interactive sessions and activities to help students prepare for college.
+Participants and chaperones will also attend the Uplifting Black Men Conference.
+The program and conference are FREE, with lodging and meals covered for invited College Access Collaborative partners.
 Contact: Mary Grace Campos, firstname.lastname@example.org, 540-231-7027.

 Junior MANRRS Leadership Institute

 Ninth and tenth grade students are invited to apply to attend the Junior Minorities in Agriculture, Natural Resources, and Related Sciences (MANRRS) Institute - a weekend of hands-on, minds-on workshops that highlight careers in agriculture, environmental science, life sciences, and natural resources.
+The program promotes academic and professional advancement by empowering and exposing underrepresented, underserved, first-generation and diverse students to viable career pathways, while learning how to become the next generation of diverse leaders.
 Contact: Mary Grace Campos, email@example.com, 540-231-7027.

 If you are interested in youth programs at VTCSOM, please provide us with your contact information so we can add you to our mailing list.